Amelia Dyer: Murders

-She returned to baby farming and murder.
-Dyer realized the folly of involving doctors in issuing death certificates and began disposing of the bodies herself.
-The precarious nature and extent of her activities again drew undesirable attention from police and parents seeking to reclaim their children.
+Soon after this episode, Dyer returned to baby farming and murder.
+Realising the folly of having doctors issue death certificates, she began disposing of the bodies herself.
+Her activities again drew attention from police and parents seeking to reclaim their children.
 She and her family frequently relocated to different towns and cities to escape suspicion, regain anonymity, and acquire new business.
 Over the years, Dyer used a succession of aliases.

-In 1893, Dyer was discharged from her final committal at the Somerset and Bath Lunatic Asylum near Wells.
-Unlike previous "breakdowns", this had been a most disagreeable experience.
-She never entered another asylum.
-Two years later, Dyer moved to Caversham, Berkshire, accompanied by an unsuspecting associate, Jane "Granny" Smith, whom Dyer had recruited from a brief spell in a workhouse and Dyer's daughter and son-in-law, Mary Ann and Arthur Palmer.
-This was followed by a move to 45 Kensington Road, Reading, Berkshire later the same year.
-Smith was persuaded by Dyer to be referred to as "mother" in front of innocent women handing over their children.
-This was an effort made to present a caring mother-daughter image.
+In 1893, Dyer was discharged from her final committal at the Somerset and Bath Lunatic Asylum.
+Two years later, she moved to Caversham, accompanied by an unsuspecting associate, Jane "Granny" Smith, whom Dyer had recruited from a workhouse and Dyer's daughter and son-in-law, Mary Ann and Arthur Palmer.
+This was followed by a move to 45 Kensington Road in Reading later the same year.
+In an effort to present a caring mother-daughter image, Smith was persuaded by Dyer to be referred to as "mother" in front of women who were transferring custody of their children to Dyer.